 |Canon T5i (⇒ lft | rgt)||optical||no||3.0||1040||swivel||YES||4000||5.0||13||no|

 So what is the bottom line?
-Is the Canon T6i better than the Canon M3 or vice versa?
-The listing below highlights the relative strengths of the two models.
+Is there a clear favorite between the Canon T6i and the Canon T6i?
+Below is a summary of the relative strengths of each of the two contestants.

 - Better video: Provides higher movie framerates (1080/60p vs 1080/30p).

 - Easier framing: Has an optical viewfinder for image framing and settings control.